chuanyang-Zheng/DAPE/README.md

-# CAPE
+# DAPE
-The this is the official implementation of "CAPE: Context-Adaptive Positional Encoding for Length Extrapolation"
+The this is the official implementation of "DAPE: Data-Adaptive Positional Encoding for Length Extrapolation"

 ---
 ## 🚩 **New Features/Updates**